ToxyFlog1627/midl/README.md

 After the initial setup first calls to function through PLT will save PLT offset to the stack and jump to the handler. \
 Handler then performs the necessary relocations, so that the same call will be immediately redirected to the corresponding function.

+### R_x_COPY and R_x_GLOB_DAT

+These two types of relocations work together in order to have a single instance of a global variable.
+They do so by copying initial value into application's variable and redirecting shared library's reads and writes to that same variable, effectively sharing it between the executable and the library.

+COPY relocations are found in executables.
+They simply, as the name implies, copy the initial value from library variable to the local one. \
+GLOB_DAT relocations are placed in shared library.
+They write application symbol's address into local variable, thus thus redirecting library's variable to application's copy.

+Thus, after relocations only application's variable is used and shared between all ELFs.

 # References
 [32-bit ELF reference specification](https://refspecs.linuxfoundation.org/elf/elf.pdf) \
 [64-bit ELF specification](https://uclibc.org/docs/elf-64-gen.pdf) \